Kanu-E/Kanu-E.github.io/_posts/2020-07-13-variables_in_ruby.markdown

 This is because lfc is within the the_best_team method and as a local variable cannot be called out of it.

-**3. Class Variables** are variables that are shared by all instances of a class and when one instance changes the value of the variable, it is available across different objects.
+3. Class Variables are variables that are shared by all instances of a class and when one instance changes the value of the variable, it is available across different objects.
 Class variables can be thought of as global variables within the context of a single class.
 They begin with the @@ sign

-**4. Instance Variables**  are similar to Class variables but their values are local to specific instances of an object so as long as you are within the scope of the instance you can read the variable but no other part of your program.
+4. Instance Variables  are similar to Class variables but their values are local to specific instances of an object so as long as you are within the scope of the instance you can read the variable but no other part of your program.
 This is called internal state.
 They begin with the @@ sign

 Example for class and instance variable;